Tracey Curtis-Taylor: US Transcontinental Flight, 2016-17

-The flight across the US with a finale at the American Airpower Museum at Republic Airport NY.
+The flight across the US concluded with a finale at the American Airpower Museum at Republic Airport.

 This completed the World Flight, flying across five continents.
 On both US tours the Stearman biplane was shipped across the Pacific and Atlantic Oceans, as it does not have the fuel range or instrumentation to cover such distances.

 Awards

 In October 2014, the Light Aircraft Association awarded Curtis-Taylor the Bill Woodhams Trophy for a "feat of navigation, aviation, tenacity and endurance" on her flight from Cape Town to the United Kingdom.

-In October 2015 she was appointed an Honorary Lieutenant Commander in the Royal Navy Reserve.
+In October 2015, she was appointed an Honorary Lieutenant Commander in the Royal Navy Reserve.

 In May 2016, the Air League presented her with a framed address in recognition of her flight from Farnborough to Sydney.

-In July 2016 the University of Portsmouth, England, awarded her an honorary doctorate degree.
+In July 2016, the University of Portsmouth, England, awarded her an honorary doctorate degree.
 Also in 2016, the Honourable Company of Air Pilots awarded her its Masters Medal for her work in "raising awareness of science and technology in general, and aviation in particular, amongst young women across the world".

 In October 2016 members of the Light Aircraft Association voted to rescind the award they had made in October 2014.
 In a written statement, Curtis-Taylor said that the rescission vote was the result of an online media campaign to discredit her.
 In newspaper reports Curtis-Taylor has denied making "false assertions about the nature of my flights" and has stated 'To suggest I have hoodwinked the public, deceived all my sponsors, the media, everyone, is just disgraceful'.
-Two resolutions were offered at the 2018 annual general meeting to review this decision, but both were turned down; in reply, Ms. Curtis-Taylor announced termination of her LAA membership.
+Two resolutions were offered at the 2018 annual general meeting to review this decision, but both were turned down; in reply, Curtis-Taylor announced termination of her LAA membership.